 Typically, there are three forms of the disease, depending on the mode of infection.
 However, 'injection anthrax' can be considered to be a fourth disease form characterised by soft tissue infection.

-Cutaneous: (95% of cases):
+Cutaneous (95% of cases)

-- Usually hands, forearms, face and neck.
+- Areas affected are usually the hands, forearms, face and neck.

 - Local erythema and induration, with local lymphadenopathy.